WHO DOES THIS ADDRESS?

 For candidates who need both NATIONAL and VERMONT exam study materials:

-(2) (Salesperson Candidates Only – Classroom Study) If you prefer CLASSROOM study for BOTH the national exam and the Vermont exam then you should register for the Classroom Vermont 40 HR Salesperson Prelicense Course (most offerings are weekdays – generally Mondays, Tuesdays and Wednesdays).
-Current price is $475 including both components of the course (national and state).
-We offer these courses in TWO LOCATIONS: White River Junction/Lebanon NH and the Burlington/Colchester area.
-Alternatively you may register for the identical course with Workshops for Modern Real Estate by going to their website (evenings and weekend currently in Claremont and Keene NH).
-For the WFMRE website see our Important Links dropdown tab on our website homepage.
+(2) (Salesperson Candidates Only – Classroom Study) If you prefer CLASSROOM study for BOTH the national exam and the Vermont exam then you should register for the Classroom Vermont 40 HR Salesperson Prelicense Course (most offerings are weekdays some mornings and some early evenings).
+Current price is $510 including both components of the course (national and state).
+In the past (before COVID) we offered these courses in TWO LOCATIONS: White River Junction/Lebanon NH area and the South Burlington area.
+Since COVID and as long as necessary to allay fears, these classes are offered via live webinar (interactive) seminars.
+These prelicense classes MUST be completed within nine (9) months with the possibility of an extension granted for hardship situations of up to three (3) months.
+The Vermont Law Study must be completed within one (1) year.

 (3) (Broker Candidates Only) No national offerings at this time, but we DO offer study for the Vermont portion of the Broker exam.
 See Vermont exam study materials below.
-See RECampus Bookstore for study guide: Guide to Passing the AMP Real Estate Broker Simulation Exam by Joyce Bea Sterling DREI, Dearborn Publications, 2012 (CD-Rom included with 12 Broker Simulations).
+See Amazon and similar book vendors for study guide: Guide to Passing the AMP Real Estate Broker Simulation Exam by Joyce Bea Sterling DREI, Dearborn Publications, 2012 (CD-Rom included with 12 Broker Simulations).
 This practice simulation book is a VERY important study book for broker applicants.

 For candidates who need only the VERMONT exam study materials (these people may not need national study due to reciprocity):